-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these jobs are growing so quickly.
-One is homeowners taking advantage of government refunds to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Finally, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction residences.
+There are a few reasons why these careers are expanding so fast.
+One is homeowners tapping into government rebates to purchase more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction homes.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
-Most work with both homeowners and business owners.
+An HVAC technician is an individual who services, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners